Affiliate links on Android Authority may earn us a commission. Learn more.

-Hangouts Chat and Meet are part of Google’s G Suite subscription plans that bring you many other useful services.
+Hangouts Chat and Meet are part of the Google Workspace subscription plans that bring you many other valuable services.
 Pricing starts at just $6 per user.
 On the other hand, Microsoft Teams is free, but it only allows for messaging and file sharing between team members.
 You’ll have to pay at least $5 per user to get the video conferencing feature included in your plan.
-And just like Google’s G Suite, Microsoft Teams also includes other services like OneDrive storage and more.
+And just like Google Workspace, Microsoft Teams also includes other services like OneDrive storage and more.

-The two services are very different once you add features, making it impossible to proclaim one winner.
+Once you add features, the two services are very different, making it impossible to proclaim one winner.
 Both get the job done, though.
 Your best bet is to check the pricing offered by both services along with the included features via the buttons above and then decide which is a better fit for your business needs.

 Alternatives to Hangouts and Skype

 While Hangouts and Skype have the power of Google and Microsoft behind them, they’re far from your only options.
 Video conferencing platforms have become all the rage throughout the pandemic, so you have plenty of freedom to try new options.
 Here are just a few of our favorites:

 If anyone had a good 2020, it has to be Zoom.
 The video conferencing platform became the backbone for plenty of work from home offices and remote learning.
 Universities and elementary schools alike turned to Zoom to help get kids back to learning.
 The platform itself is free, though you’ll face a strict 45-minute time limit for unpaid meetings.

 Many schools and organizations pay for premium Zoom access, which means that you can use an owned account to start a meeting without a time limit.
 You can also record your meetings if some of your teammates can’t make it on time.
 We use Zoom here at Android Authority, and it works very well for our global team.